sternmotor/macos-userlibrary-migration/README.md

 # Migrating macOS user settings

 ## Overview
 Most peaple are just fine copying their data and settings from one macOS installation to another by just using the migration tool.
-I did this for 10 years now, never had a problem.
-By now, some failures slowly creep in, resulting in some applications to take very long time to finish their stuff.
+I did this for several years now, never had a problem.
+Now my harddrive failed without prediction, due to some I/O errors parts of the library rendered unusable.
+I needed a fresh start with my user directory.
+This is what I found out:
-In case you want to have a clean start, you need to run a manual migration of you data and settings.
 As far as concerning you user data, follow the [guide which Matt Gemmel wrote](http://mattgemmell.com/manually-migrating-to-a-new-mac/).

 For migration of your settings (mail accounts, signatures, adressbook, calendars), you need to migrate you "User Library" and this is what this article is about.